How today's sizing and packaging solutions help blueberry processing plants become more competitive

 Today, with product availability throughout the year, it must be taken into account that consumers are beginning to be more demanding in terms of product quality.
 Many people are already searching for their preferred brand or country of origin and refuse to buy brands with which they have not had a good experience.
 In this way we can affirm that blueberries are not just a product.
 The shops sell a “culinary experience”, and it is the producers and the processing plants that must offer products that meet the expectations of their clients.

-In the search for a higher quality fruit, significant investments are being made in R&D. Food science is making blueberries bigger, firmer, sweeter and more flavorful.
-The “holy grail” of the fruit is being sought: blueberries with a longer shelf life, so that they arrive at their destination in perfect condition despite the fact that weeks have passed since they were shipped.
+In the search for a higher quality fruit, significant investments are being made in R&D. Food science is making it possible to achieve larger, firmer, sweeter and more flavorful blueberries.
+The "holy grail" of the fruit is sought: blueberries with a longer shelf life, so that they reach their destination in perfect condition even though weeks have passed since they were shipped.

 Quantity and quality are objectives that, until now, went in opposite directions.
 Higher production at the packing house used to lead to a drop in quality.
 And conversely, higher quality meant slower sorting and calibration speeds and thus lower performance.
 This dichotomy has disappeared today, and technology is responsible for this achievement.
 Thus, today's state-of-the-art grading, sizing and packaging solutions can boost the efficiency of process plants by making it possible to achieve quality while handling large volumes.